dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 ![Startup Battle Client](https://cdn2.auth0.com/blog/startupbattleapi/client.png)

-Copy the client id and replace it with the value of `YOUR-AUTH0-CLIENT-ID` in the login URL.
+Copy the **CLIENT ID** and replace it with the value of `YOUR-AUTH0-CLIENT-ID` in the login URL.
 Replace your callback url with `http://localhost:8080/callback`.

 We also checked whether the token has expired via the `getTokenExpirationDate` and `isTokenExpired` methods.
 The `isLoggedIn` method returns `true` or `false` based on the presence and validity of a user `id_token`.